SWFSC/eSDM-data/README.md

 # eSDM-data

-Home for data that can be downloaded from the eSDM GUI, including the data used in the example analysis from Woodman et al. (2019).
+Home for data that can be downloaded from the eSDM GUI, including the data used in the 'Example analysis' section of Woodman et al. (2019).
 You can download this data by clicking the 'Download ... data' buttons in the 'Roadmap' section of the GUI.
 The data used in the example analysis is also located in [eSDM_data_manuscript.zip](https://github.com/smwoodman/eSDM-data/blob/master/eSDM_data_manuscript.zip).

 For more information about `eSDM`, see TODO https://github.com/smwoodman/eSDM.